 WordPress is mostly described as a blogging software, but what actually is a “blog”?

-A blog is a form of online log book or journal that offers the possibility to create regular post or articles.
-So in contrast to a static website that you create once and that rarely or never changes, a blog changes frequently by publishing new blog posts.
+A blog is a form of online log book or journal that offers the possibility to create regular posts.
+In contrast to a static website that you create once and that rarely or never changes, a blog changes frequently by publishing new blog posts.
 A blog is therefore much more exciting to read and visit.

-Next to hobby blogs there are also professional blogs and online magazines out there, lots of companies also blog nowadays, to be able to communicate better with their customers, since the possibility to post comments is another great feature of blogs.
+Not only are there hobby blogs, but also professional blogs and online magazines out there.
+Nowadays many companies also blog in order to communicate better with their customers.
+The possibility to post comments is another great feature of blogs.
 Readers are able to post their comments below each published article, which makes it possible to discuss the topic of your post together with your readers.

 5. Posts vs. Pages